Astor63/BL2-Mods/Discord Solver/Discord Solver - Lascaux version v1.0.0/ReadMe.md

 ## Discord Solver (Lascaux)

-In their early days in their making of weapons, Dahl, in collaboration with Torgue created the Discord Solver, a SMG who shot Gyrojet explosive bullet.
+In their early days in their making of weapons, Dahl, in collaboration with Torgue created the Discord Solver, a SMG who shot GyroJet explosive bullet.

 Unfortunately, the agreement between the two weapons manufacturers did not last long, and the production of the SMG stopped quickly -How ironic for a weapon that's named Discord Solver!- and Torgue seized the patents to create the Pocket Rocket.